 Collagen powder doesn’t absorb liquid like vegan protein powder does.
 Thus, the protein baked oatmeal may need longer to cook or come out far too gooey.

 Because the vegan protein absorbs so much liquid (especially if using a fermented powder), just reheating the protein baked oatmeal won’t work.
-If you want to reheat it, add 1-2tbs more non dairy milk to the mixture and heat it in the microwave or on the stove.
+If you want to reheat it, add 1-2 tablespoon more non-dairy milk to the mixture and heat it in the microwave or on the stove.

 Chocolate Protein Baked Oats (dairy-free)